nickreich/methods2/pages/notes.md

 \[S=Slides \| A=Annotated Slides \| R=R Code\]

-Source files for all notes are available from the (master branch of the GitHub repository for this course)[https://github.com/nickreich/methods2].
+Source files for all notes are available from the [master branch of the GitHub repository for this course](https://github.com/nickreich/methods2).

  * Class 1: Course Introduction
  * Class 2: Introduction to Regression \[  [S](../assets/lectures/class2_IntroRegression.pdf) \| [A](../assets/lectures/class2_IntroRegression_annotated.pdf) \]